-You can enable the energy-related products directive (ErP) compliance mode through the Power menu in the Setup Utility program to reduce the consumption of electricity when your computer is in sleep or off mode.
+You can enable ErP LPS compliance mode in the Setup Utility program to reduce the consumption of electricity when your computer is off or in sleep mode.

-To enable ErP compliance mode in the Setup Utility program, do the following:
+To enable ErP LPS compliance mode in the Setup Utility program, do the following:

 - 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 49. - 2.
-From the Setup Utility program main menu, select Power → Enhanced Power Saving Mode, and press Enter. - 3.
+See "Starting the Setup Utility program" on page 77. - From the Setup Utility program main menu, select Power → Enhanced Power Saving Mode, and press Enter. - 3.
 Select Enabled and press Enter. - 4.
-From the Power menu, select Automatic Power On and press Enter. - Select Wake on Lan and press Enter. - 6.
+From the Power menu, select Automatic Power On and press Enter. - 5.
+Select Wake on Lan and press Enter. - 6.
 Select Disabled and press Enter. - 7.
 Press F10 to save changes and exit the Setup Utility program.
 Press Enter when prompted to confirm the exit.

-When ErP compliance mode is enabled, you can wake up your computer by doing one of the following:
+Note: When ErP LPS compliance mode is enabled, you can wake up your computer by doing one of the following:

-- Press the power button - Enable the wake-up-on-alarm feature
+- Pressing the power button - · Enabling the wake up on alarm feature

-The wake-up-on-alarm enables your computer to wake up at a set time.
-To enable the wake-up-on-alarm feature, do the following:
+The wake up on alarm feature enables your computer to wake up at a set time.
+To enable the wake up on alarm feature, do the following:

-- 1. Start the Setup Utility program. - 2.
-From the Setup Utility program main menu, select Power → Automatic Power On, and press Enter. - 3.
+- 1. Start the Setup Utility program.
+See "Starting the Setup Utility program" on page 77. - From the Setup Utility program main menu, select Power → Automatic Power On, and press Enter. - 3.
 Select Wake Up on Alarm and press Enter.
 Then follow the instructions on the screen. - 4.
 Press F10 to save changes and exit the Setup Utility program.
-Press Enter when prompted to confirm the exit. - Enable the after power loss feature
+Press Enter when prompted to confirm the exit. - Enabling the after power loss feature